Zunayed-bot/Page-replacement-algorithm-simulator-FIFO/README.md

 In FIFO, the page that comes first into memory is removed first when a new page needs to be loaded.

 Features
-    -User can enter a custom page reference string -User can select number of frames (1–10) -Step-by-step simulation of FIFO algorithm
+    User can enter a custom page reference string.
+    User can select number of frames (1–10).
+    Step-by-step simulation of FIFO algorithm.
-    -Shows page hits and page faults
+    Shows page hits and page faults.
-    -Displays total faults, hits, and hit ratio
+    Displays total faults, hits, and hit ratio.
-    -Basic comparison with LRU and Optimal algorithms -Simple and responsive UI
+    Basic comparison with LRU and Optimal algorithms.
+    Simple and responsive UI

 Tech Stack
-    -React
-    -Vite
-    -JavaScript
-    -CSS
+    1.React
+    2.Vite
+    3.JavaScript
+    4.CSS

 Project Structure
     src/